ashelkovnykov/linux/docs/staticIPAddress.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-From this we can determine that the default gateway is `192.168.1.1` (it is for most routers), that the current IP
+From this, we can determine that the default gateway is `192.168.1.1` (it is for most routers), that the current IP
 (which should be made static) is `192.168.1.11`, and that the network mask is `255.255.255.0`, meaning that valid IP
 addresses for this router will be in the range `192.168.1.0` to `192.168.1.255`.